Cart 0

 Submissions

-Rabbit is currently accepting submissions for the first Rabbit Annual of nonfiction poetry
+Rabbit is currently accepting submissions for the next Rabbit Annual of nonfiction poetry (2026)

-We are now open for submissions for this first ‘Annual’ of nonfiction poetry.
-We welcome poems that explore, interrogate and push the boundaries of nonfiction writing, and are interested in reading poetic engagements with auto/biography, documentary, history, politics, economics, mathematics, cultural analysis, science, the environment, and all other aspects of real-world experience, recollection and interpretation.
+Following the release of our bumper 2025 Rabbit Annual, we are pleased to open for submissions for our 2026 Rabbit Annual of nonfiction poetry.
+Once again, we welcome poems that explore, interrogate and push the boundaries of nonfiction writing, and are interested in reading poetic engagements with auto/biography, documentary, history, politics, economics, mathematics, cultural analysis, science, the environment, and all other aspects of real-world experience, recollection and interpretation.

 Your submission must include the following: